Poster Presentations

 Presenters should submit their poster to the Output Room for printing 7 or more days prior to the symposium to ensure timely printing.
 The Output Room team also requires for poster presenters to physically go to the Output Room facility to "release" their poster for print (after the upload process), so please allow for this in your schedule, so the printing occurs on time.
 Click here for Output Room hours of operation.

-Recording a Poster Presentation VoiceOver (YouTube Symposium Channel and Virtual Presentations)
+Recording a Poster Presentation Voiceover

 For those who would like to upload their work to the YouTube Symposium channel, as well as to add to their digital portfolio or participating virtually.
 The recording should not be more than 10 minutes total and should only summarize the highlights of your project.